-Figure 2: (a) the SDF of a linear cell.
+Figure 2: (a) the SDF of a ‘linear’ cell.
 The first 4.3s was the stimulus presentation duration.
 A blank screen was presented for the last 0.7s. (b) The fast fourier transform (FFT) of the signal in (a).
 There is a peak at the F0 component as well as at 4 Hz, which was also the temporal frequency of the sine wave grating.

-Cells were first classified as linear or non-linear neurons - simple and complex in the primary visual cortex (Hubel and Wiesel , 1962) and X and Y like in the superior colliculus (Enroth-Cugell and Robson, 1966).
+Cells were first classified as linear or non-linear neurons – with our cortical and collicular data, comparable to the classical categories of simple and complex in the primary visual cortex (Hubel and Wiesel , 1962) and X and Y like in the lateral geniculate nucleus (Enroth-Cugell and Robson, 1966).
 This was done by taking the modulation index (Skottun et al., 1991) which is the ratio of the F0 and F1 components of the response.
 Traditionally, the modulation index is calculated by dividing the F1 component of the response by the F0 component.
 Neurons with modulation index less than 1 were classified as non-linear cells and cells with modulation index greater than 1.5 were classified as linear cells.
 Recently, a modified measure of the modulation index was proposed to measure linearity in the tree shrew primary visual cortex (Van Hooser et al., 2013).
 Using this measure, the range of values the modulation index could take was between 0 and 2 where neurons with modulation index less than 1 were classified as non-linear cells and where neurons with modulation ratio between 1 and 2 were classified as linear cells.
 This measure of modulation index was chosen to enable comparison with earlier tree shrew studies.
 For non-linear cells, the F0 component of the response was used for further analysis while for linear cells, the F1 component was used.
 From the response of the neuron to drifting sinusoidal gratings of increasing spatial frequencies, the spatial frequency tuning curves of the neuron was constructed and the peak spatial frequency and the half width at half height were calculated.

 Histology